-Douglas Podolak, '72, a native of Oakes, ND, joined Northwest Airlines initially working in finance and sales.
-He was named Director of Procurement and Petroleum Administration beginning a career in aviation fuel, oil products trading and consulting.
-In 1982, Doug jointly founded Langham Hill Petroleum (LHP), an independent oil products trading and marketing organization specializing in distillate oil products in the US, UK and Europe from offices in Charlottesville, VA and London, England.
-Doug returned to Northwest Airlines in 1991 as President of NWA Fuel Services Corp. directing oil product and aviation fuel procurement and risk management operations.
+Douglas Podolak, '72, a native of Oakes, N.D., joined Northwest Airlines working in finance and sales.
+He was named Director of Procurement and Petroleum Administration, beginning a career in aviation fuel, oil products trading and consulting.
+In 1982, Doug jointly founded Langham Hill Petroleum (LHP), an independent oil products trading and marketing organization specializing in distillate oil products in the U.S., U.K., and Europe from offices in Charlottesville, Va., and London, England.
+Doug returned to Northwest Airlines in 1991 as President of NWA Fuel Services Corp., directing oil product and aviation fuel procurement and risk management operations.
 He co-founded Jet-A.com, a provider of online services managing on- and off-airport fueling operations.
 In 2001 he left Northwest, establishing Greenwood Associates, a service consultancy providing strategic counsel to the aviation fuel community.
-Doug and his wife Rita live in Greenwood, MN.
+Doug and his wife, Rita, live in Greenwood, Minn.

 Ex-Officio Members of the Board

-Laura (Mosolf) Block, '81, '10, is the CFO of the UND Alumni Association and Foundation.
-She and her husband Rick live in Grand Forks.
+Laura (Mosolf) Block, '81, '10, is the Chief Financial Officer of the UND Alumni Association & Foundation.
+She and her husband, Rick, live in Grand Forks.

 Robert Kelley, UND’s 11th president, is former dean of the College of Health Sciences and professor of medical education and public health at the University of Wyoming.
 Prior to his roles at the University of Wyoming, Dr. Kelley held several positions at the University of Illinois at Chicago including associate vice chancellor for research and executive associate dean of the graduate college.
 Dr. Kelley also served as chair of anatomy and senior executive associate dean, as well as other faculty capacities, at the University of New Mexico.
 He and his wife, Marcia Bell Kelley, have four grown children and two grandchildren.

 Lori Reesor has been the UND Vice President of Student Affairs since February 2011.
 Prior to that, she was at University of Kansas (KU), where she has been instructor and Associate Vice Provost for Student Success since 2006.
 At KU, she oversaw the Office of Multicultural Affairs, the Student Involvement and Leadership Center, University Advising Center, and the University Career Center.
-Reesor earned her bachelor's degree in business management from University of Wisconsin-Whitewater in Whitewater, Wis.; her master's degree in from Iowa State University in Ames, Iowa, where she specialized in higher education; and her doctorate in educational policy and leadership from the University of Kansas in Lawrence, Kan.
-Lori and her husband John Miller live in Grand Forks.
+Reesor earned her bachelor's degree in business management from the University of Wisconsin-Whitewater; her master's degree from Iowa State University in Ames, where she specialized in higher education; and her doctorate in educational policy and leadership from the University of Kansas in Lawrence.
+Lori and her husband, John Miller, live in Grand Forks.